0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 # Comparison

 To establish the work's cultural legitimacy, this analysis began by interrogating three core questions designed to determine whether the album serves as an authentic reflection of the LGBTQ+ experience or inadvertently reinforces harmful stereotypes.
 The first question asks if this media is a good representation of queer culture, making sure it follows what is expected to come out of the community.
-The second question ensures that the media does not fall into any potential tokenism or biases, which would further degrade both the legitimacy of the media and
+The second question ensures that the media does not fall into any potential tokenism or biases, which would further degrade both the legitimacy of the media and the community as a whole.
+Finally, it is critical that all the risks and struggles brought up in the media are accurate to what the LGBTQ+ population faces as that could risk propagating a false narrative to someone who takes it out of context.

+In terms of cultural representation, the album captures what it means to face an intersectional reality everyday.
+In particular, both characters outline the compounded vulnerabilities of being a young trans man: finding LGBTQ+ identity, avoiding economic issues, not overcoming to religious guilt, and

 - Is their work an accurate representation of culture?
 - Does it fall into any tokenism or biases?